 Well done them!!

-Latest Tarring Priory player to be awarded a County Badge
+Latest Tarring Priory players to be awarded a County Badge

 Alan Messer proudly received his SCB County Badge at Gidea Park , Romford.
 Alan was playing in a SCB representative match against Norfolk CBA.

-Alan was awarded the badge for gaining the necessary points through a combination of representative matches and progress in SCB Competitions
+Alan and Roy Barclay were both awarded the badge for gaining the necessary points through a combination of representative matches and progress in SCB Competitions

 NEW CLUB SHIRT- May 2019